eth-cscs/sarus/doc/user/user_guide.rst

 The ``com.hooks.ssh.pidfile_host`` annotation can be used to copy the PIDfile of the Dropbear daemon in the host.

+The ``com.hooks.ssh.port`` annotation can be used to set an arbitrary port for the Dropbear server and client, overriding the value from the default hook configuration.

 .. warning::
    The SSH hook currently does not implement a poststop functionality and